Caitqua/LDGFS-Races/README.md

-# LDGFS-Races
+# Dungeons_and_Dwarves
-A total conversion mod for Dwarf Fortress to a more high-fantasy, Tabletop RPG setting, legally distinct and agnostic of any particular setting in particular.
+A full conversion mod for Dwarf Fortress, aiming to bring the entirety of the D&amp;D multiverse into the game.